cp3402-students/cp3402-2022-1-env-group-11-sp52/site.md

 # Site Development Overview

-## Site Overview

-To allow for ease of future modification of this Wordpress site, the following overview will attempt to outline the site's layout, logic, widgets, and other features.
-The site itself is composed of pages and posts, each allowing for different kinds of customisation.
-The following main sections (PAGES) and their subsequent posts and features are listed here:
+To make the future modification of this Wordpress site easier, the following overview will attempt to outline the layout, logic, widgets, and other features of the site.
+The site is composed of pages and subpages.
+The following main sections for the pages and their subsequent subpages and features are listed here:

 ## Pages